 If you want to do simple cleansing.

-1) Use an oil cleanser.
-It removes excess oil without upsetting the acid mantle.
+1) Use a gentle cleanser that removes excess oil without upsetting the acid mantle.

 2) If your skin reacts and goes red, wrap oats in gauze to make a small ball, dip in water and use to cleanse.
 If you haven’t gauze, tights or stockings also work as they won’t scratch.